 Control your dog’s attention by holding a treat near your camera’s lens.
 If they need a little more motivation, consider using high-value treats (something they don’t often get to eat) like cheese, chicken, or peanut butter.
 Break them up into small pieces and reward them every so often.
 This will help condition them to look toward the camera!
 Every dog is different and sometimes a favorite toy, sticks, or unusual sounds work better to capture their attention.

 Be ready to photograph any quick movement with a fast shutter speed.
 A blurry dog detracts from the overall photo even when you managed to capture a cute expression.
 As a rule of thumb, I always try to use a shutter speed of at least 1/250 when shooting portraits and 1/1250 when freezing action.
 If you are using a smartphone, using your burst mode setting will help in getting a sharp photo.

 The eyes are the window to the soul and definitely my favorite feature of a dog.
 Since so much emotion and personality is conveyed through their eyes, I make sure to get them tack sharp in my photos.
 Manually place your focus point over their eye if your camera has that option.
 Sometimes if you let it choose for you, their nose or other features will end up in focus.

 6. Remove distractions

 Be mindful of what is in your surroundings before taking a photo.
-At home, spending a few minutes to clean up some background clutter can make a huge difference.
+At home, spending a few minutes cleaning up some background clutter can make a huge difference.
 Outside, avoid shooting in front of large signs, trash cans, and crowds of people.
 This can be an eyesore and take the focus away from the star of the photo, your dog!